ShirleyLiuXQ/ShirleyLiuXQ.github.io/index.md

 ## Academic:
 I am a postdoctoral researcher at Oxford Statistics working with [Prof. Patrick Rebeschini](https://www.stats.ox.ac.uk/~rebeschi/).
-My research focuses on **learning theory** and **high-dimensional statistics**, with particular emphasis on **heterogeneous data** settings.
+My research focuses on **<span style="color:darkred">learning theory</span>** and **high-dimensional statistics**, with particular emphasis on **heterogeneous data** settings.
+I believe in [Slow Science](http://slow-science.org/).

-I have recently been working on three main problems: **(i)** Design and analyse algorithms for online learning where data arrives sequentially and evolves over time; **(ii)** Study the training dynamics of neural networks and attention mechanisms, particularly under challenging conditions like non-stationarity, adversarial contamination, and distribution shifts; **(iii)** General black-box methods for post-training uncertainty quantification particularly for sequential data.
+I have recently been working on three main problems:

+- Design and analyse algorithms for **online learning** where data arrives sequentially and evolves over time;
+- Study the **training dynamics** of neural networks and attention mechanisms, particularly under challenging conditions like non-stationarity, adversarial contamination, and distribution shifts;
+- Black-box methods for post-training **uncertainty quantification** particularly for sequential data.

 I completed my PhD at Cambridge in 2024, where I was fortunate to be advised by [Prof. Ramji Venkataramanan](https://rv285.github.io/).
 My PhD work centered on **information theory** and **high-dimensional statistics**, motivated by fundamental questions such as: Given a complex statistical estimation problem, what is the  minimal amount of data we need to estimate the underlying signal?
 Can we design efficient, mathematically-principled algorithms that approach the minimum?